brianberlin/brian.berlin/README.md

 - developed a distributed application cache that
   - allowed cached data to survived netsplits during rolling updates
   - used ets to allow the storage of large amounts of data
-  - defined an behaviour for specifying how data is created and when it's should be updated
+  - defined a behaviour for specifying how data is created and when it's should be updated
 - analyzed database usage to improve performance and reduce costs by finding missing and unused indexes
 - implemented a multi-stage deployment process for database changes when necessary
 - created new web services in Docker and deployments in k8s
 - troubleshooting k8s deployments using kubectl/k9s
 - created the in-house time tracking application (Elixir/Phoenix)
-- in addition to working extensively in elixir i also worked many applications in a number of languages and platforms including nodejs/express, javascript, react, react-native, typscript, ruby on rails
+- in addition to working extensively in elixir i also worked many applications in a number of languages and platforms including nodejs/express, javascript, react, react-native, typescript

 ## 3Coasts
 __Owner (2011 - 2018)__